 It’s not just the big fleets that can make great gains using telematics.
 Alpine Travel in North Wales has been using GreenRoad since 2011 to cut risk and save fuel.
 An impressive 15% of its drivers achieved Fleet Elite status earlier this year, well above the average fleet with 5%.
-Jason Beattie of Alpine Travel explains the secrets of their success in this case study.
+Jason Beattie of Alpine Travel explains the secrets of their success.

 Here are the results Alpine Travel drove home: